 Buren County Iowa!

-My name is Rich Lowe and I host a site for Van Buren Co family history researchers.
+My name is Rich Lowe and I have hosted this site for Van Buren Co family history researchers since early 1997.
 I am a Van Buren Co. native, now living in Missouri.
 My mother's JOHNSON line was the earliest of my lines settling in Van Buren county . . constructing an 18' x 20' log cabin in 1837 in what was to become Bonaparte township, while Iowa was still a part of the Wisconsin Territory and nine years before Iowa's statehood.
 Like many early pioneers, they inched their way westward from Pennsylvania, then settling in Ohio, then Indiana, to Illinois very briefly and then to Van Buren county.
 My two younger children are the sixth generation to live in Van Buren county.
 My paternal LOWE line started in Van Buren county in 1905 when my grandfather Newton Lowe mysteriously arrived to play semi-pro baseball for the local "town team", which was serious business back then.
-His origins prior to that were a big mystery for decades but I finally "cracked the case" in late 2009 when I found out my grandfather's name was not really LOWE at all but LAUBENSTINE.
+His origins prior to that were a big mystery for decades but I finally "cracked the case" in late 2009 when I found out my grandfather's name was not really LOWE at all but LAUBENSTINE (German spelling LAUBENSTEIN).
 His closet was LOADED with skeletons and he had good reason to change his name as it turns out.
 So much progress has been made that I have since visited graves of his direct line ancestors all the way back to his gg-grandfather who arrived from Germany in 1764.
 In September of 2011, along with my wife and son, I visited our ancestral villages in the Pfalz area of Germany and actually met our distant cousins by the same name.
 In early 2017 I connected with 2 Laubenstein cousins via Y-DNA testing that along with church records proved our common ancestor being a Johan Peter Laubenstein born in 1652,

 I was born in Fairfield, (in Dec.
 1946 if you must know :-) in neighboring Jefferson county, as it had the nearest hospital at the time, but I was raised in and around Bonaparte, Van Buren Co.
 After college I, like many young people in this rural, low population, "nothing to do" county, "escaped" the area leaving to pursue a career elsewhere, never dreaming I would return . . . nor that I would ever wish to!
 But "lowe" and behold, after nearly 25 years away, my wife Nancy (nee LAMBORN, a Farmington native) and I returned, bringing back with us my parents who had followed us and the grandchildren to Newton, Jasper County years earlier.